What are storm doors?

 There are many advantages to having a storm door:

-A storm door is an exterior door that is affixed to the outside of your ordinary front door, and operates entirely independently of the regular front door.
+A storm door is an exterior door that is affixed to the outside of your ordinary, and operates entirely independently of the regular front door.
 Some storm doors have sliding glass panels that allow for a screen to safely allow airflow to and from the home, without letting bugs through.
 Let’s take a look at some of the advantages that homeowners gain when choosing to install a storm door.

 Storm doors protect your main entry door.